Future Vertical Lift Program: the challenge of Sikorsky and Boeing's SB-1 Defiant

 "The rigid design of counter-rotating coaxial propellers represents a step forward in technology that will surpass conventional helicopters".
 A choice that, however, will not only bring a step forward in technology, because "will also allow you to reach the desired speed and range without compromising the maneuverability and survival capability of the helicopter”, The two managers continued.
 These aspects, over the years, should bring important economic savings for the end customer.
 On the other hand, the requests of the DoD are very stringent, also because the tasks of the next US multi-role helicopter will be numerous and the commitments different.
 Both Boeing and Sikorsky are confident that "the road so far followed, to develop and produce the new aircraft, is encouraging and we are confident that it will revolutionize military operations.
 All these technologies - have continued the two - they will allow the Defiant to operate at high speeds while improving its operational capabilities, maneuverability, agility, survival and lethality in the areas of operation".

 The main innovations will be digital engine control, active vibration control, an integrated thrust engine, a high lift capacity rotor, a low drag design, and a Fly-by-Fly control system. wire.
 Indeed, this will be the step forward in the helicopter industry, because, as stated by Rotte and Koucheravy: "The Fly-by-wire control system is also a basic requirement for both the automatic helicopter driving and the remote driving of the helicopter.
 The ability to provide this capability will greatly increase the flexibility for the user in the future".
-What is still missing, unlike the V-280 Market, is the first flight and a precise date still does not exist, but presumably will be made towards the end of the 2018 after "awe will have successfully completed integration tests, ground tests, Do Not Exceed limits (DNE) and the ground propulsion system test bench (PSTB, Propulsion System Test Bed)", Confirmed the two interviewees.
+What is still missing, unlike the V-280 Valor, is the first flight and a precise date still does not exist, but presumably will be made towards the end of the 2018 after "awe will have successfully completed integration tests, ground tests, Do Not Exceed limits (DNE) and the ground propulsion system test bench (PSTB, Propulsion System Test Bed)", Confirmed the two interviewees.
 All in order to make it productive and demonstrating that the SB-1 Defiant fully meets the requirements of the DoD.
 One thing is certain, for Boeing and for Sikorsky the Defiant will modify the idea of the helicopter itself.

 The hope for Boeing and Sikorsky is to win the race against Bell, but also to build a helicopter that marks an era, repeating what Boeing did with the CH-47.
 Chinook.
 This too, in a distant future, will have to be replaced and Boeing, always by Randy Rotte, has every intention of working with the DoD to create a new heavy transport helicopter.